kendrajmoore/hackathon-portfolio/README.md

 # Team KENARGI Portfolio design

-Designed a portfolio website for MLH Fellowship Production Engineering track
+Design and maintain a portfolio website for our time @MLH Fellowship Production Engineering track

 ## Technologies Used